stevenpencle/D6-LOA/README.md

 - **AzureStorageConfig** Describes the connection details for the application's Azure Storage container.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **BlobStorageProvider** Service implementation for interfacing with Azure Storage.
 - **EmailService** Service implementation for interfacing with the SendGrid service on Azure.
-- **FdotCoreApis** Describes the Arculus service endpoints and client configuration for accessing the FDOT enterprise services.
+- **FdotCoreApisConfig** Describes the Arculus service endpoints and client configuration for accessing the FDOT enterprise services.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **SendGridConfig** Describes the connection details for using the SendGrid service on Azure.
 This is a singleton type that is deserialized from _appsettings.json_.
 - **StaffService** Service implementation for interfacing with the Staff service on Arculus.
-The _FdotCoreApis_ configuration also defines endpoints for the _OrgCodes_ and _DotCodes_ services on Arculus, but you will need to implement your own application services if you need to use those.
+The _FdotCoreApisConfig_ configuration also defines endpoints for the _OrgCodes_ and _DotCodes_ services on Arculus, but you will need to implement your own application services if you need to use those.
 Only the _StaffService_ was implemented since it is so commonly used in applications.

 #### Server - Services